ASD Football Club Matese: Promotion play-offs

 In its inaugural season (2020–21), under the management of Corrado Urbano, F.C.
 Matese recorded a fifth-place finish in the league, amassing 56 points after 34 games, leaving them tied on points with two other teams; third-placed Pineto and fourth-placed Cynthialbalonga.
 It meant that F.C.
 Matese had qualified for the Serie D promotion play-offs.
 However, as all three sides had finished on the same number of points, the play-off matches were decided on "Head-to-head", with Pineto scoring 6, Cynthialbalonga 5, and Matese 4.
 Consequently, F.C.
 Matese were drawn, against second-placed team Notaresco, with the match being played on 23 June 2021 at Notaresco's Stadio Comunale Vincenzo Savini.
-After trailing 1–0 at half-time, courtesy of a goal from Notaresco midfielder Mattia Frulla in the 21st-minute, the Matesini; were reduced to ten men, after defender Luigi Setola's sending off for a second yellow card with just under 20 minutes left to play of normal-time.
+After trailing 1–0 at half-time, courtesy of a goal from Notaresco midfielder Mattia Frulla in the 21st minute, the Matesini; were reduced to ten men after defender Luigi Setola was sent off for a second yellow card with just under 20 minutes left to play of regulation time.
 F.C.
 Matese lost the semi-final 1–0, sending Notaresco; through to the play-off final against eventual winners Pineto.

 2021–22 season

-It was announced that F.C.
-Matese would participate in the 2021–22 edition of the Coppa Italia Serie D.
+On 7 August 2021, it was announced that F.C.
+Matese would participate in the 2021–22 edition of the Coppa Italia Serie D, thus making their debut in the competition.
+Making their debut in the competition, they were handed a home tie against Vastogirardi.
+Unfortunately for Matese, they would be eliminated in the first round of the Coppa Italia Serie D, losing 1–3.

+2022–23 season

+On 21 August 2022, Matese were drawn away to Barletta in the preliminary round of the competition, losing 1–0.

+2023–24 season

+On 3 September 2023, Matese were drawn away to Real Casalnuovo in the first round of the competition, losing 0–3.
+The first victory of the season came on matchday 4 at home against Atletico Ascoli, followed by successes against Tivoli and Roma City (formerly Atletico Terme Fiuggi) before away defeats against Alma Juventus Fano and Sora.

 Colours and crest

 F.C.
 Matese's colours are green & gold to symbolise both the Matese mountains and the agricultural fields.
-The club's circular badge features a gold band as its outermost layer, a second thinner white layer and a third, green layer resembling a ringed doughnut, which encases a white circle that depicts a wolf howling at a full moon, atop a summit and an elevated football.
-There is also two gold (sometimes white) stars and the Latin inscription "Duc in Altum", which translates to "Put Out Into The Deep", and MCMXXXV (the year 1935), in Roman numerals.
+The club's circular badge features a gold band for its outermost layer, a second thinner white layer and a third, green layer, resembling a ringed doughnut, which encases a white circle that depicts a wolf howling at a full moon atop a summit and an elevated football.
+There are also two gold (sometimes white) stars and the Latin inscription "Duc in Altum", which translates to "Put Out Into The Deep", and MCMXXXV (the year 1935), in Roman numerals.